CMUAbstract/mlir-wasm-dialect/README.md

 - Linked WASM: `test/conv2d-out-linked.wasm`
 - Linked Formatted WAT: `test/conv2d-out-linked-formatted.wat`

+WARNING: There is an issue with linking, so we have to post-process the output wat file before executing it.
+See the comment in compile.sh

 ### Manual Execution

 To convert an MLIR file (input.mlir) into the Wasm dialect, use the following